RedCocoon/Survival-Plus/README.md

 # Survival-Plus
-A 1.13 datapack that added a lot of new features to the game "Minecraft"
+A 1.13 datapack that added a lot of new features to the game "Minecraft".
+Do not distribute, copy, alternate or disturb any thing written.